almudenadle/image_processing/README.md

     Determine Image Type:
         The function checks the shape of the input image:
             If it has two dimensions (len(image.shape) == 2), it is treated as grayscale.
-            If it has three dimensions (len(image.shape) == 3), it is treated as a color image.

     For Grayscale Images:
         The function calls equalize_grayscale to perform histogram equalization directly.

-    For Color Images:
-        The function operates on the luminance (brightness) component only:
-            Converts the image from BGR to YCrCb color space using cv2.cvtColor.
-            Splits the image into three channels: Y (luminance), Cr, and Cb.
-            Equalizes the Y channel using the equalize_grayscale function.
-            Merges the equalized Y channel with the original Cr and Cb channels.
-            Converts the image back to BGR color space.

     Unsupported Format:
         If the image is neither grayscale nor color, the function raises a ValueError.